CollinRobison/CypressTest/readme.md

 # This is a test Cypress project for learning purposes

-I created this project to test various things with cypress and just overall refine my automation skills. - Collin Robison
+I created this project to test various things with Cypress and just overall refine my automation skills. - Collin Robison

 ## To run cypress UI:
 `npx cypress open`